-If left alone the beneficial nitrifying bacteria and micro organisms will help to break down this debris but this takes time.
+If left alone the beneficial nitrifying bacteria and micro organisms will help to break down this debris but it does take time.

 Adding plants to your fish pond has so many benefits.
 Makes the pond look more natural, can provide shade and strips nutrients from the water.

-The most popular water plant for a fish pond is the water lily.
+The most popular water plant for a fish pond is, of course the water lily.
 A water lily can grow in 1’(300mm) of water but an ideal depth is 1’6”(450mm)- 2”(600mm).
 There are 2 main types of water lilies: hardy and tropical.

 Tropical water lilies need warm water year round, and are evergreen.
 Hardy water lilies can be grown in areas with cold winters as the lily dies down during winter.